farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/400-Bad request/troubleshooting-create-user-400.md

 > **Note:** This is a simulated portfolio troubleshooting case.
 All logs and request data are sanitized and created for demonstration purposes.

-1. Received a customer ticket reporting that they could not create a new user.
+1. A customer submitted a support ticket reporting that they were unable to create a new user.

 2. Reviewed the application logs.